michael-baker-us/kiro-test-tic-tac-toe/README.md

 ## Getting Started

 1. Open `index.html` in a web browser
-2. You'll see the landing page with available games
+2. You'll see tabs at the top for Snake and Tic-Tac-Toe
-3. Click on a game tile to start playing
+3. Click on a tab to switch between games
-4. Use the "Back to Games" button to return to the landing page
+4. Your game progress is preserved when switching tabs

 ## How to Play Tic-Tac-Toe

-1. From the landing page, click on the "Tic-Tac-Toe" tile
+1. Click on the "Tic-Tac-Toe" tab at the top of the page
 2. Select your game mode:
    - **Player vs Player**: Take turns with another player
    - **Player vs AI**: Play against the computer (you're always X)